SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/optimizer.rst

 For full uncertainty analysis, :ref:`fit-dream` uses a random walk to explore the parameter space near the minimum, showing pair-wise correlations amongst the parameter values.
-In order for :ref:`fit-dream` to return the correct uncertainy, the function to be optimized should be a conditional probability density, with *nllf* as the negative log likelihood function of seeing point $x$ in the parameter space.
+In order for :ref:`fit-dream` to return the correct uncertainty, the function to be optimized should be a conditional probability density, with *nllf* as the negative log likelihood function of seeing point $x$ in the parameter space.
 Other functions can be fitted, but uncertainty estimates will be meaningless.